CESNET/eInfra-docs/docs.it4i/general/services-access.md

 ## IT4Innovations Information System (SCS IS)

-SCS IS is a system where users can apply for a project membership and primary investigators can apply for a project or manage ther projects (e.g. accept/deny users' requests to become project members).
+SCS IS is a system where users can apply for a project membership and primary investigators can apply for a project or manage their projects (e.g. accept/deny users' requests to become project members).
-You can also submit a feedback on suppport services, etc. SCS IS is available on [https://scs.it4i.cz/][1].
+You can also submit a feedback on support services, etc. SCS IS is available on [https://scs.it4i.cz/][1].

 ## Request Tracker (RT)